FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_error.md

 3. Check whether the network is connected

-   You can use tools such as' ping 'and' telnet 'to determine if the console is not connected to the server network where the node is located.
+   You can use tools such as' ping 'and' telnet 'to determine if the console is not connected to the server network where the node is located

 对于**SSL handshake failed**问题:

 1. Check whether the 'sdk' certificate is correct:

-    - The 'sdk' certificate location of the 'Air' installation package: `nodes/IP/sdk`
+    - 'sdk' certificate location of the 'Air' installation package: `nodes/IP/sdk`
-    - The 'sdk' certificate location of the 'Pro' version installation package: `generated/rpc/chainID/IP/serviceName/sdk`(Remarks: chainID:Chain ID, IP:Node IP, serviceName:Service name, specified when setting up the environment)
+    - 'sdk' certificate location of the 'Pro' version installation package: `generated/rpc/chainID/IP/serviceName/sdk`(Remarks: chainID:Chain ID, IP:Node IP, serviceName:Service name, specified when setting up the environment)

     will 'sdk /*'Copy the certificate in the directory to the console configuration directory 'console / conf'